34

 Poor Value

-The financial data raises serious concerns about Bryn Athyn College of the New Church.
-With a net cost of $20,586 per year and median graduate earnings of only $40,457 ten years out, the estimated payback period exceeds 40.7 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Bryn Athyn College of the New Church are a real concern.
+With a net cost of $20,586 per year and the typical graduate earning only $40,457 ten years out, the estimated payback period exceeds 40.7 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

-Median debt of $22,250 against $40,457 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $22,250 against $40,457 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links